floshin/acrolib/training/recovery-guide.md

 *by Flosha, 16.-17.04.2025*

-*work in progress*
-**Todo:** Adding info regarding when and in which way/combination to take supplements.

----

 In order to recover the best from your training (apart from not training too much too soon or overloading too suddenly) you have to keep your sleep, hydration and nutrition in check.
 As an athlete you need to get some things (often more than non-athletes) and avoid others (more strictly than non-athletes).
 Also there are a few habits and, as far as needed, supplements, that can boost your immune system.
 In general, we can say: The "healthier" you are and the better your immune system works, the better you will recover from training too.